 Growth in Advertising Targeting the African-American Market.
 We continue to believe that large corporate advertisers are becoming more focused on reaching minority consumers in the United States.
 The African-American community is considered an emerging growth market within a mature domestic market.
 Over the 12-month period October 1, 2006 to September 30, 2007, advertisers spent \$2.3 billion across all media targeting African-Americans.
 Of that amount, advertisers spent \$805 million, or 35% of total media spending, on radio formats targeting African-Americans.
 Advertisers use radio to target African-Americans more than any other medium.
 (Source: "Big Ad-Spend on Radio Targeting Blacks" Mediaweek, January 29, 2008).
 We believe many large corporations are expanding their commitment to ethnic advertising.
-The companies that successfully market to the African-American advertisers are making an effort to fully understand the African-consumer, and to relate to them with messages that are relevant to their community.
-They are accomplishing this by visibly and consistently engaging the African-American consumer, involving themselves with the interests of the African-American consumer and increasing African-American by visibly.
+The companies that successfully market to the African-American audience have focused on building brand relationships.
+Advertisers are making an effort to fully understand the African-American consumer, and to relate to them with messages that are relevant to their community.
+They are accomplishing this by visibly and consistently engaging the African-American consumer, involving themselves with the interests of the African-American consumer and increasing African-American brand loyalty.

 Significant and Growing Internet Usage among African-Americans with Limited Targeted Online Content Offerings.
 African-Americans are becoming significant users of the internet.
 The same factors driving increases in African-American buying power, such as improvements in education, income and employment, are also increasing African-American internet usage.
-One study estimates that African-American swill make up 11.8% of all U.S. internet users in 2011, up from 10.8% in 2006.
+One study estimates that African-Americans will make up 11.8% of all U.S. internet users in 2011, up from 10.8% in 2006.
 (Source: "African Americans Online", eMarketer, 2007).
-In one of the more recent studies available that tracks internet usage patterns, African-American households is expected to remain above that of the general online population.
+In one of the more recent studies available that tracks internet usage patterns, African-Americans were found to use the internet more hours per day than the general online population.
 Additionally, the growth of internet penetration and high-speed internet penetration in African-American households is expected to remain above that of the general population.
-Furthermore, even with such high penetration, the overwhelming number of African-American Says there is not enough online content that is targeted towards them as a distinct culture with its own needs and values.
-(Source: 2005 AOL African-American Growthelming number of African-American market Research).
+Furthermore, even with such high penetration, the overwhelming number of African-Americans says there is not enough online content that is targeted towards them as a distinct culture with its own needs and values.
+(Source: 2005 AOL African-American Cyberstudy, conducted for America Online by Images Market Research).
 In fact, we believe that there is no company that dominates the African-American market online and the lack of any strong competitive presence presents a significant opportunity for us to build an online business that is highly scalable.